Frequently Asked Questions:

 updating id documents in rhode island

 There are some situations where you may need legal assistance from an attorney, such as individuals with criminal records.
-If you believe your situation will require individual legal assistance, the Transgender ID Project from GLBTQ Legal Advocates & Defenders may be able to provide legal assistance.
+If you believe your situation will require individual legal assistance, the Transgender ID Project from GLBTQ Legal Advocates & Defenders may be able to help.

 Because of high demand, however, it can sometimes take several months to match you with a lawyer.